Thrasherop/FinalProject/docs/Overview.md

 ## Overview

 You begin life as a lonely fly, trying to avoid being eaten by predators.
-However, once you eat some food, YOU become the predator.
-Your previous enemies will begin fleeing from your presence.
+Once you evolve, you will become the past predator.
+Your prey will change, but so will your predators!
 Continue consuming to continue evolving, but make sure to watch the time limit!